8 Secrets I Learned While Working at Walmart

 Even employees are surprised by the chain’s policy changes

 The company is always changing.
 When I went to the shareholders’ meeting in 2017, the ongoing theme was that the only thing consistent with Walmart is change.
 They did away with price matching which was a surprise for me.
 I think Walmart was being taken advantage of because we would take people’s word for prices without confirming it.
-Find out the truth behind 11 popular Walmart rumors.

 Keep an eye on the app